egonw/cdkbook/migration.i.md

 class <class>MDLWriter</class> is now called <class>MDLV2000Writer</class> to reflect the V2000 version of the MDL formats.

+## CDK 2.6 to 2.7

+### InChI functionality

+CDK 2.7 includes a InChI library no longer using the Java Native Interace (JNI, see [<cite>Q21092920</cite>]) but the Java Native Access (JNA).
+With this, the Java packages and classes changed.
+If you used the `net.sf.jniinchi` package before, you now need to use the `io.github.dan2097.jnainchi` package.
+An example update of this code is found in [this Bacting patch](https://github.com/egonw/bacting/commit/664d6941a6ddce4a9d99d5a5cec2fb181ca8b9c4).

 ## CDK 2.0 to 2.3

 #### Deprecated AllRingsFinder.setTimeout()